JPrevost/jprevost.github.io/talks/dip.md

 ---
-title: "Discover Index Project: what is it and how's it going?"
+title: "Discovery Index Project: what is it and how's it going?"
 layout: slide
 ---
 <section data-markdown>
-  ### Discover Index Project
+  ### Discovery Index Project
   ##### what is it and how's it going?
   Jeremy Prevost
 </section>